- City Of Ottawa

 Language, Certificates & Licenses

-A valid Ontario unrestricted "G" class driver’s license (or provincial equivalent) with no more than 6 demerit points accumulated.
+A valid Ontario unrestricted "G" class driver’s license (or provincial equivalent) with 0 demerit points accumulated.

 Competencies & Skills